 Scholar Success Story: How an Alumni Learned to Apply Computer Science in the Real World

 One of our alumni, Student A, made the wise decision to fortify his academic profile by working with Scholar Launch and the Leadership and Innovation Lab to become more competitive.
-His plan was two-fold: participate in a research program to deepen his knowledge, and develop a tangible product to demonstrate subject-matter expertise.
+His plan was twofold: to participate in a research program to deepen his knowledge and to develop a tangible product to demonstrate subject-matter expertise.
 Student A’s ultimate goal was to apply his advanced knowledge and skillset to real-world issues that require innovative solutions.

 Step 1: Become A Subject-Matter Expert Through Research